 The dark warmth of your shoes and socks, particularly if you are sweating in your shoes, is also the perfect breeding ground for fungal infections.
 People are particularly vulnerable to fungal infections when they have tiny cuts between the nail and nail bed, as this opens the area up for the fungus to thrive.
 Toes are more vulnerable to infection than fingernails because of a lack of circulation in the area, as compared to the hands.

-Who is at Risk for Toenail Fungus?
+Who Is at Risk for Toenail Fungus?

 Anyone can get a toenail fungal infection, but older adults are more at risk due to a greater lack of blood circulation to the feet.
 What is more, as we age, our nails begin to thicken, making us more susceptible to fungal invasion.
-Men are more at risk than women, and the tendency can be passed on genetically.
+Men are more at risk than women, and the tendency is passed on genetically.

-Risk factors that increase the likelihood for nail fungus may also include diabetes, trauma to the nail, poor personal hygiene, athlete’s foot, hyperhydrosis, peripheral vascular disease, continual exposure to water and conditions involving immunodeficiency.
+Risk factors that increase the likelihood for nail fungus may also include diabetes, trauma to the nail, poor personal hygiene, athlete's foot, hyperhidrosis, peripheral vascular disease, continual exposure to water and conditions involving immunodeficiency.

 Natural Remedies & Tips For Nail Fungus